linux-riscv/tuxrun/README.md

 [Documentation](https://tuxrun.org/) - [Repository](https://gitlab.com/Linaro/tuxrun) - [Issues](https://gitlab.com/Linaro/tuxrun/-/issues)

-TuxRun, by [Linaro](https://www.linaro.org/), is a command line tool for testing Linux on QEMU or FVP, using curated test suites.
+TuxRun, by [Linaro](https://www.linaro.org/), is a command line tool for testing Linux on the following virtual devices, using curated test suites.

+* AVH
+* FVP
+* QEMU

 TuxRun is a part of [TuxSuite](https://tuxsuite.com), a suite of tools and services to help with Linux kernel development.

 [[_TOC_]]